johnhalz/how_to/docs/coding/publishing_python_library.md

 ```

+This setup script defines a few key parameters of the package to be published:

+- Version number
-This setup file defines the version number, which operating systems are allowed to install it, and which package dependencies this published package has.
+- Which operating systems are allowed to install the package
+- Dependencies of the package (defined the `requirements.txt` file)
+- Adds links to documentation and repository (found in `project_urls`)

 This setup file is also configured to show the `README.md` file of the repository as the long description of the package of PyPI.

 !!! info
-    Future improvement should be made to:
+    Future improvements should be made to:

-    - Include a link to the documentation of the project
-    - Automatically import the requirements from the `requirements.txt` file
-    - Automatically increment the version number on a new build
+    - Automatically increment the version number on a new build (using [`bumpver`](https://pypi.org/project/bumpver/))

 ## Publishing